THE CHOCOLATE TULIP

 process of rehydration of your flowers making sure they are re-cut removing at

 least two inches from the base of the flowers.
 If caught early enough this

 should save your flowers from further damage.

 Climate Control – Keep fresh flowers out of direct sunlight away from hot lights and drafts (air vents, heater vents, fans, appliances).
 The cooler the location and the less light the longer your flowers will last.
-Ideal temperature for flowers is 65 to prolong vase life.
-Flowers exposed to heat, or placed near drafts will suffer irrevocable damage.
+Ideal temperature for flowers is 65 degrees F to prolong vase life.
+Flowers exposed to heat, or cold temperatures, or placed near drafts will suffer irrevocable damage.
 We strongly advise against exposing flowers and plants to extreme weather conditions as it takes seconds of exposure to damage flowers and plants.